Jump to Fall 2025 Lab Sections

 Rounds

-At least once a month all AJRL students, regardless of project team, will meet together in AJRL rounds.
+All AJRL students, regardless of project team, will meet together regularly in AJRL rounds.
 During those sessions student teams will present their work to each other and will engage the entire class in collaborative problem solving applicable to their ongoing work.

 How to Apply for the AJRL